Skip to content

 Is It Hard to Get Into Clatsop Community College?
 Acceptance Rate & Requirements

 Clatsop Community College, located in Astoria, Oregon, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 27%.
+The graduation rate is roughly 27%.

 Can I Afford It?